 2. Click the [Edit] button to edit the Event Policy.
-For information about creating and editing an Event Policy, see the Defining an Event Policy section.
+For more information, see the "Defining and Editing Event Policies" chapter of the Events manual.

 Suppressing and Unsuppressing an Event for a Device

 When you suppress an event, you are specifying that in the future, if this event occurs again on the same device, the event will not appear in the Events page or the Events tab for a device.